gravitational/careers/challenges/systems/challenge-1-windows.md

 ### Library

-* Worker library with methods to start/stop/query status and get the output of a process.
+* Worker library with methods to start/stop/query status of a process.
+  * When stopping a job, care should be taken to ensure that the job's child processes (if any) are also terminated.
 * Library should be able to stream the output of a running process.
   * Output should be from start of process execution.
   * Multiple concurrent clients should be supported.
+  * Do not make any assumptions about the process's output - it may be text or raw binary data.
 * Add resource control for CPU, Memory and Disk IO per process using Windows job objects.
 * Add resource isolation for process ID space, filesystem, and network ports.